BKMbigo/epit/docs/conventions.md

 > **Note**
 > The plugin cannot guarantee the configurations present in your module, therefore, only `implementation` is implemented
 > in the plugin
-> When declaring dependencies in the `implementation` configuration, you don't have to use  `.dependency` at the end of
+> When declaring dependencies in the `implementation` configuration, you don't have to use  `.dependencyAsString` at the
+> end of
 > your declaration:
 > ```kotlin
 > ...